FlowSwift/Visualizer/README.md

 ## Controls:

-left-right arrow keys: Change sorting speed.
+ - left-right arrow keys: Change sorting speed.

-up-down arrow keys: Change array length
+ - up-down arrow keys: Change array length

-Spacebar: Start a new sort and generate a new array
+ - Spacebar: Start a new sort and generate a new array

-Use the mouse to choose between different options and modes in the overlay
+ - Use the mouse to choose between different options and modes in the overlay

+## Options:

 ### Delay: